 When to Seek Medical Help

 Since diarrhea is such a common condition, many people do not consult a doctor when they experience it.
-However, now that you understand that diarrhea could be a cancer symptom, you must be more observant.
+However, now that you understand that diarrhea can be a cancer symptom, you must be more observant.

 Go to the doctor right away if you: